At EdAlive we strive to build the very best in online learning websites that employ sound theory to promote learning.

 There may be no doubt, however, that repetition is of vital importance; nothing controversial in that.

-The application of educational theory is problematic in the classroom
+The application of educational theory in the classroom

 The difficulty arises from putting our knowledge of educational theory into practice in real world classrooms and homes.
 Many successful teachers know that devoting a small part of each mathematics lesson to fluency development will reap many rewards.
 In practice however, time spent on regular revision with the class as a whole is less than ideal as the needs of each student are so diverse.
 Students would each make more progress if revision and reinforcement to automaticity could be individualised, and constantly updated to each student’s growing capability (Cholmsky 2011).
 For conventional learning, this would put an unmanageable workload on teachers.